PanDAWMS/panda-docs/docs/source/advanced/idds.rst

 where you specify the ActiveMQ server, user name, and password to connect to ActiveMQ, queue names, and plugins to consume messages from iDDS.
 See
-Each workflow has a separate plugin in the :doc:`Using Message Processor <msg_processor>` page for the details.
+Each workflow has a separate plugin in
 `the plugin repository <https://github.com/PanDAWMS/panda-jedi/tree/master/pandajedi/jedimsgprocessor>`_.
 You choose appropriate plugins based on your needs.

+A complete configuration guide for ``Message Processsor`` is availabe at the :doc:`msg_processor` page.

 |br|